Teen ‘severely' beats elderly Kenner couple with hammer inside their home, police say

 The 16-year-old suspect, whom authorities did not identify because of his age, was booked with two counts of attempted first-degree murder, theft of a motor vehicle and aggravated burglary.

-Kenner police said the victims were attacked inside their Teton Street home in the Woodlake subdivision about 3:31 p.m.
+Kenner police said Phillip and Anita Lynch were attacked inside their Teton Street home in the Woodlake subdivision about 3:31 p.m.
 Sunday.

-Officers learned about the attack when the 70-year-old female victim, who was covered in blood, went to a neighbor's house and asked for that person to call 911 to get help for her and her 89-year-old husband, said Lt.
+Officers learned about the attack when 70-year-old Anita Lynch, who was covered in blood, went to a neighbor's house and asked for that person to call 911 to get help for her and her 89-year-old husband, said Lt.
 Brian McGregor, a Kenner Police Department spokesman.

 Police found a hammer covered with blood and hair in the victim's' home.